 When Journey Builder made its entrance, many thought this was the answer to all their prayers.
 Have a look at these Journey Builder Best Practises.

-– As far as suppression or publication data extensions are concerned, create them in advance.
+As far as suppression or publication, data extensions are concerned, create them in advance.
 These modifications can be selected and applied later on, in the email activity during configuration.

-– Don’t just bring everyone in to sort them out later: pre-filter your audience data extension, if possible, to speed processing.
+Don’t just bring everyone in to sort them out later: pre-filter your audience data extension, if possible, to speed processing.
 For example, link any data extensions into the data model in Contact Builder for filtering purposes.

 Re-entry only after exiting: a contact must exit the journey before being allowed to enter again.